 Liz received significant limelight as a unique, vibrant, and unforgettable individual.
 She noted that, “I did a Coors Lite commercial in 1984, then Pepsi in 1990 and the California Lottery in 1993.
 I also advertise for B.U.M.
 Equipment.”
 Liz was even interviewed by Huell Howser on CBS-2 in 1982 for L.A.’s “People Watcher.”

-There’s some glorious footage of Liz here in the 70s/80s really grooving from the Kinolibrary Archive as well as performing slalom for the people!
+There’s some glorious footage of Liz in the 70s/80s really grooving in Venice Beach:

 Her youngest son was 8-years old when he started skateboarding and Liz took up the sport with him instead of sitting around watching.
 “I used to take him to the skateboard parks, we had skateboard parks then, and I got into it.”
 When asked what her sons thought of her behavior Liz said, “They are used to it now.
 They know that that’s what I do.”
 So awesome!!
 She did have a few bails but wasn’t phased and would just “get up and go again!”
 Liz didn’t see the point in babying her aches and pains – everybody has them.
 “Just go out and do something… I’m getting high on it.”